alexander-bespalov/arista-rsvp-te-automatic-tunnel-mesh/README.md

-# RSVP-TE Automatic Tunnel Mesh
+# Arista RSVP-TE Automatic Tunnel Mesh
 This application is configuring RSVP-TE tunnels towards egress routers (/32 routes from OSPF or ISIS routing table).
 Practically it allows to automate RSVP-TE full mesh provisioning in MPLS network.

 ## Notes